jpadilla/django-rest-framework-jwt/README.rst

 You may also want to follow the `author`_ on Twitter.

+.. _Check #484 for more details and suggested alternatives: https://github.com/jpadilla/django-rest-framework-jwt/issues/484
 .. _docs: https://jpadilla.github.io/django-rest-framework-jwt/
 .. _JSON Web Token Authentication: http://tools.ietf.org/html/draft-ietf-oauth-json-web-token
 .. _Django REST framework: http://django-rest-framework.org/